-We believe that this Church is manifested through the local church, which is a congregation of immersed believers associated by covenant of faith and fellowship of the gospel; observing the ordinances of Christ; governed by His laws in accordance with Pauline revelation; exercising the gifts, rights, and privileges invested in them by His Word.
-We believe the local church’s true mission is the edification, perfection, exhortation, and comfort of its members in spiritual matters.
-We hold that the local church has the absolute right of self-government, free from the interference of any hierarchy of individuals or organizations.
-It is scriptural for true churches to cooperate with each other in contending for the faith and for the furtherance of the Gospel.
-Each local church is the sole judge of the measure and method of its cooperation.
-On all matters of membership, policy, government, discipline, and benevolence, the will of the local church is final.
+We believe that this true Church is manifested through the local church, which is a congregation of believers associated by covenant of faith and fellowship of the gospel; observing the ordinances of Christ; governed by His laws in accordance with Pauline revelation; exercising the gifts, rights, and privileges invested in them by His word; and that its officers are pastors (also called elders) and deacons, whose qualifications, claims, and duties are clearly defined in Scripture.
+We believe the true mission of the local church is for the edification, perfection, exhortation, and comfort of its members in spiritual matters; and the faithful witnessing of Christ to all people as we have opportunity.

 We believe that Christian baptism is the immersion in water of a believer, in the name of the Father, of the Son, and of the Holy Ghost, to show in a solemn and beautiful emblem our submission to and faith in the crucified, buried, and risen Saviour, through Whom we died to sin and rose to a new life.